The UPSS environmentally sensitive zones were defined as

 - a 5000 metre buffer around licensed bores used for public drinking water

 - a 1000 metre buffer around licensed domestic bores

-This data was integrated to create a set of high-risk areas which are considered to be environmentally sensitive zones for the purposes of the UPSS Regulation.
+The EPA has used data sourced from a range of government and industry stakeholders to create a set of high-risk areas which are considered to be environmentally sensitive zones.

-- the local government area in which the UPSS site is located
+- the local government area in which the site is located

 To check if the site is located outside a UPSS sensitive zone